hctomkins/jax-monohull-dynamics/README.md

 # Python Monohull Sail Dynamics
+**Note that this package is published under aGPLv3 - restrictions apply to commercial use.**
 A package intended to provide per-element simulation of sailing monohulls.
 Currently it supports variable foils, a single sail with finn geometry and variable area, and approximations for wave drag using the delft series.

 ## Installation